timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-02.md

 publishers SHOULD NOT perform this resynchronisation more frequently than once every 10 minutes unless otherwise agreed with the publication server.

-# RRDP Repository
+# RRDP Server

 ## Distinct Hostnames

-It is RECOMMENDED that the public RRDP Repository URI uses a different hostname from both the [@!RFC8181] service_uri used by publishers and the hostname used in rsync URIs (`sia_base`).
+It is RECOMMENDED that the public RRDP Server URI uses a different hostname from both the [@!RFC8181] service_uri used by publishers and the hostname used in rsync URIs (`sia_base`).